 The skills to negotiate purely social events were generally first tested in the senior sections.

 It is well recorded that ‘numerous’ girls wanted to be Scouts.
 The above entry in the 1909 HQ Gazette is clear on the subject.
-The first Girl Guides in Cambridge were lead by Hon Mrs de Beaumont (1916 -1945) and her daughters Elise and Marguerite who had been present at the first national rally and made their wishes known.
-Marguerite was later also Lady Cubmaster in Cambridge
+The Girl Guides in Cambridge whose first public appearance was at the 1911 Rally (See People/ BP in Cambridge 1911) were lead from 1916 by Hon Mrs de Beaumont and her daughters Elise and Marguerite who had been present at the first national rally and made their wishes known.
+Marguerite was later also Lady Cubmaster in Cambridge.

 JWR Archivist Feb 2019